syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-tables.md

 1. A row is a collection of cells and it is represented by an instance of `WTableRow`.
 Each row must contain at least one cell.
 2. A cell can contain one or more paragraphs and tables.
 An instance of `WTableCell` represents a table cell.
 Each table cell must contain at least one paragraph.

 N> Adding more than 63 columns not supported in Word document using Microsoft Word application.
-It shows alert when you attempt to insert table with more than 64 columns, which is a one of the behaviors of Microsoft Word and Essential DocIO does the same.
+It shows alert when you attempt to insert table with more than 64 columns, which is a one of the behaviors of Microsoft Word and Essential<sup style="font-size:70%">&reg;</sup> DocIO does the same.

 The following image illustrates how a table in Word document is organized in EssentialDocIO’s DOM: